• info@al-dirassa.com

 • computer-assisted translation tools;

-Why learning with an Arabic teacher can speed up your progress
+Why learning with an Arabic teacher can accelerate your progress

-To reach a professional level, learning alone is often not enough.
-An Arabic teacher can help you correct mistakes, strengthen your grammar, improve your reading and expand your vocabulary.
+To reach a professional level, self-study is not always enough.
+An Arabic teacher can help you correct mistakes, strengthen grammar, improve reading and enrich vocabulary.

-With online Arabic classes, you can work on the skills needed for translation and interpreting:
+With online Arabic classes, you can work on the foundations needed for a translation path:

 • advanced Arabic reading;